profsmith89/ctps/_sources/chap05.md

 Python, like many programming languages, has lots of libraries with overlapping functionality.
 In problem solving, it is worth your time to find the right library for your task at hand.
 ```

+## Sockets in action

-**Sockets in action.** To understand the `socket` library, it helps to have the right image in your mind.
+To understand the `socket` library, it helps to have the right image in your mind.
 The image we used with the `requests` library was a verbal request.
 For the `socket` library, you should think of a thing, not an action, and the thing you should have in mind is an endpoint through which you can send and receive information, like a smartphone.
 As such, we need to create an abstract object in our script corresponding to this endpoint.

 We will need one in both our client and server scripts (you can't communicate through your phone to another person unless they have a phone too), but let's start by focusing on the client.
 The following script grabs the statements from `guess32.py` that we marked as belonging in the client, and it inserts pseudocode corresponding to the messages in our sequence diagram.